andrewt3000/MachineLearning/README.md

 Feature visualization - In computer vision, generating images representative of what neural networks are looking for.
 (Example [Activation Atlas](https://distill.pub/2019/activation-atlas/) )

 Feature attribution - In computer vision, determining and representing which pixels contribute to a classification.

+Generative adversarial networks - GANs - 2 Neural networks constest each other.
+The generative network generates candidates while the discriminative network evaluates them.
+This technique can generate realistic images.
+See [StyleGAN](https://arxiv.org/abs/1812.04948)